The Forgotten (2004 film): Plot

+When Telly and Ash hide out at a house, detective Anne Pope and Munce arrive.
+Pope finds a man, who has been following Telly and Ash, and shoots him, only for his wounds to close up.
+Ash runs away with Munce after telling Telly to meet him at his apartment.
+When she tries to run, Pope stops her, telling her that she believes her, before being sucked into the sky.
+Telly leaves and finds Ash, only for them to be attacked by the mysterious man, and Ash is sucked into the sky.

-Eventually, Telly visits Dr. Munce again and he reveals that the disappearances are the work of "them", and that the government monitors their trials, all too aware that they have no power to stop "them" from doing whatever they want.
+Telly talks to Munce and he reveals that the disappearances are the work of "them", and that the government monitors their trials, all too aware that they have no power to stop "them" from doing whatever they want.

 Munce takes Telly to an airport and the dilapidated hangar of Quest Airlines, where he introduces her to an agent of "them".
 He tells the agent that it is over and to stop the experiment, because it will only cause more harm.
 But the agent replies that it is not over.
 He reveals to Telly that she has been a part of an experiment to test whether the bonds between mother and child can be diminished.
 In her case, her memories could not be fully erased.

 Telly refuses to deny her son's existence.
 The agent mentions that if he fails to erase her memory then he will look like a failure.
 The agent then subdues her and convinces her to think of the first memory she had of Sam.
 Telly thinks of the day he was born in the hospital, which allows the agent to successfully erase Sam's memory from existence.

 As the agent is walking away thinking he has succeeded, Telly's motherly bond kicks in deeper to the time she was pregnant with Sam, triggering her memory that she indeed had life in her at one time.
 All of her memories of Sam return.
 Before the agent can comprehend what's happening, part of the hangar roof is suddenly blown off, and he is yanked into the sky himself for his failure to erase her memory.
 This ends the experiment.